-Admission as a special nondegree student enables students to take undergraduate courses for credit (either full or part-time).
-Students in this category are generally those not seeking a degree, but those wishing to take courses for job achievement, personal enrichment, or other personal reasons.
+Admission as a special nondegree student enables students to take undergraduate courses for credit (either full- or part-time).
+Students in this category are generally those not seeking a degree, but those wishing to take courses for job achievement, personal enrichment or other personal reasons.

-Special nondegree students may apply to the University for any semester through the Office of Admissions.
+Special nondegree students may apply to the university for any semester through the Admissions Office.
 Adult students may apply through the Office of Adult Services.
-A nonrefundable \$30.00 application fee is required.
+A nonrefundable \$30 application fee is required.
 Admission is based on the same criteria detailed in "Freshman Students" or "Transfer Students," whichever is appropriate.